Fytex/Instagram-Giveaways-Winner/README.md

 - Step 1 requires both username/email and password.

-- Step 2 will only occur if no UserTarget is specified in the file.
+- Step 2 will only occur if no User Target is specified in the file.
-    - UserTarget is the user where the bot will get the followers/followings to mention.
+    - User Target is the user where the bot will get the followers/followings to mention.
     - The timeout is a way to prevent blocking while trying to log in by stopping the program.

 - Step 3 is the search and find part where the bot saves all users.
-    - You can specify the limit of users in the file (it will pick the lowest one between the limit and the number of followers/followings from the UserTarget, the higher the number is, more time will take).
+    - You can specify the limit of users in the file (it will pick the lowest one between the limit and the number of followers/followings from the User Target, the higher the number is, more time will take).
     - In the file you can either choose followers or followings.
     - The timeout is a way to prevent blocking while searching for followers/followings in case it gets stuck by stopping the program.

 - Step 4 is where all the fun begins.
 It starts spamming mentions in the post.
-    - By enabling SaveOnly's option this step won't run.
+    - By enabling Save Only's option this step won't run.
 This option is used in case you only want to save the followers/followings and use them later.
     - You can edit the message and add as many mentions as you want (mentions will never be repeated).
 	- Interval Category in `config` file lets you choose how much time it waits before each comment.
 You have to find out by yourself the best interval that fits your account.
 It has a min, max and weight so the number isn't always the same preventing Instagram finding out it is a bot.
 (Later I will try to create kind of an A.I. to do this for you)
+    - In case you have a char that doesn't belong to BMP (such as some emojis) it will appear a different message.
+But your message will still be sent.
+(Refresh when finished or open in another browser to check everything is fine)

 ### How do the records (database) work?